huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_key.md

 * `key_description` - (Optional, String) The description of the key as viewed in Huawei console.
     Changing this gets a new key.

-* `realm` - (Optional, String) Region where a key resides.
-Changing this gets a new key.

 * `key_id` - (Optional, String) The globally unique identifier for the key.
 Changing this gets the new key.